 As much as New Year's is about looking forward to the future, it is about reflecting on the past.
 Provide guests with index cards and markers, both available at your local dollar store, and ask them to write their best blessing or favorite memory of the past year.
 Then provide a cork board and tacks or a poster board and tape for them to display their blessings.
 If you have children at your party, you could also provide stickers and glitter glue so they can embellish their cards.

 Ring in the new year with a lot of pomp and circumstance.
 Find a variety of different types of noisemakers at big box, party, and dollar stores.
 Consider picking up Century Novelty's foil horns for under a dollar.

-Hosts with a little more room in the budget due to other savings can purchase hand thrown streamers for guests from Save On Crafts.
+Hosts with a little more room in the budget due to other savings can purchase multiple packages of foil streamers for guests to throw.
 They will provide a little fun and a memorable way to welcome in the New Year for around $20 for six.
 If your budget doesn't allow for this idea, create a similar effect by buying crepe paper streamers for less than $3 each from MyPartyWarehouse.com and make your own.
-Cut 3 foot lengths of streamers and roll them, then secure them with a small piece of tape.
+Cut 3-foot lengths of streamers and roll them, then secure them with a small piece of tape.
 Give each guest one and at midnight, they can break the tape seal, hold the end, and throw the streamer up in the air.

 Food and Drinks

 Food and drinks can be a big budget buster, but with some planning, it can be very affordable to put on a nice spread.
 Always try to shop sales and with coupons when shopping for party foods.

 To save money on your party, ask friends and family to bring a dish to share.
 Most guests will be willing to bring something, just so they can be a part of the festivities.
 Provide the main dish and the drinks, then ask guests to provide a vegetable, fruit, dessert, or other side.
 Use a free printable sign-up sheet to keep track of what everyone is bringing.